johnnovak/johnnovak.site/blog/_posts/2016-09-21-what-every-coder-should-know-about-gamma.md

 [^osgamma]: Only if your operating system is Mac OS X 10.6 or higher.

-Don't feel bad if you have answered most with a "yes"!
-I would have given a "yes" to most of these questions a week ago myself too.
+Don't feel bad if you have answered most with a yes!
+I would have given a yes to most of these questions a week ago myself too.
 Somehow, the topic of gamma is just under most computer users' radar (including programmers writing commercial graphics software!), to the extent that most graphics libraries, image viewers, photo editors and drawing software of today still